-Ben is now the New York Times bestselling author of international political and espionage thrillers that include Power Down, Coup d’État, The Last Refuge, Eye for an Eye, Independence Day, First Strike, and Trap the Devil.
+Ben Coes is the New York Times bestselling author of international political and espionage thrillers including Power Down, Coup d’État, The Last Refuge, Eye for an Eye, Independence Day, First Strike, and Trap the Devil.
 His 8th book, Bloody Sunday, will be published in June, 2018.
-All of Ben's novels have been published by St. Martin's Press.

 Ben’s books all center on Dewey Andreas, a former U.S. Special Forces soldier who was kicked out of the military after being falsely accused of crimes he did not commit.
-While fiction, all of Ben’s books are based on current events and are strongly influenced by friends who are or were in the military and/or intelligence circles.
-Ben credits his godfather, Frederick Marks, the retired Navy SEAL, for influencing and shaping the often violent, authentic nature of his stories.
+While fiction, all of Ben’s books are based on current events and are strongly influenced by friends who are or were in the military or intelligence circles.

 Ben went to Columbia College and was awarded the university's highest writing award, the Bennett Cerf Memorial Prize for Fiction.

 Ben was a White House Intern under Ronald Reagan and served as a White House-appointed speechwriter to the U.S. Secretary of Energy during the Gulf War.
 He was a Fellow at Harvard University’s Kennedy School of Government.

 Ben lives in Massachusetts and Maine with his wife and children.